Pelagicore/software-factory-blueprint/docs/articles/infrastructure/ci-cd/docker-registry.rst

    http://localhost:8082/v2/

-After that you can also set up a nginx instance as a proxy so you don't need the port number in the URL, but you don't need to do that on your development machine.
+After that you can also set up an nginx instance as a proxy so you do not need the port number in the URL, but you do not need to do that on your development machine.

 In production you might want to add authentication for everything but GET and